star-hengxing/libuipc/README.md

     ```shell
     pip install numpy
     ```
-    The stub files will be generated in the `libuipc/python/typings` folder automatically after building `Pyuipc`.
+    The stub files will be generated in the `libuipc/python/typings` folder automatically after building `pyuipc`.

 #### Install Pyuipc

-After building the project, you install the Python binding with the following command:
+After building the project, install the Python binding with the following command:

 ```shell
 cd libuipc/python; pip install .
 ```

-Then you can use the `Pyuipc` in your Python environment with:
+Then you can use the `pyuipc` in your Python environment with:

 ```python
 from pyuipc_loader import pyuipc